Nobody, as long as he moves about among the chaotic currents of life, is without trouble

 – Alex James, musician and bass player for Blur

-Michael works across the heterosexual and LGBT spectrum, however emotionally rich or challenging the material might be.
+Michael works across the heterosexual and LGBTQ+ spectrum, however emotionally rich or challenging the material might be.
 He is passionate about helping couples and individuals, and does so in an affirmative, therapeutic way; he believes that when people are listened to with respect, problems and conflicts can be explored in a non-judgmental environment.